derekgr/leds/README.md

 ## Now What?

-Take a long-exposure photo in a dark location of you moving around the RGB strip while it's displaying images.
+Take a long-exposure photo in a dark location of you moving around the strip while it's displaying images.
 See what happens.
 It helps to have a second person!